-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at the top #300 issues.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at the top #300 issues.

 Here are the top five…

 First off, do note that a lot of major books have had surprisingly poor 300th issues (with some pretty big names behind them, too).
 To wit, Roger Stern’s super-short run on Fantastic Four after John Byrne resulted in a fairly rushed 300th issue.
 Roy Thomas’ cool Thor/Eternals storyline was messed over by Thomas leaving Marvel, so replacement writers Ralph Macchio and Mark Gruenwald saw that particular storyline sort of slowly die as 300 hit rather than pulling into it with a head of steam.
 Similarly, J.M.
 DeMatteis saw his Captain America #300 dramatically re-written (not for the better).
 Avengers #300 was an Inferno tie-in (’nuff said).
 Uncanny X-Men #300 was almost a place-holder for the “real” anniversary issue, #304 (which was good).
 Iron Man #300 was the end of a storyline and was not that good (the overall run was good, #300, not so much).
 Uncle Scrooge #300 was all reprints.
 Detective Comics #300 was just a regular (silly) issue.
 Wonder Woman #300 was not bad, but it was no great shakes.
 Flash #300 was almost depressing.
 2000 AD Prog. #300 was okay.
 But the following issues are the ones that really stand out…